GiorgioNatili/web-extension-experiment/docs/missing-tests-plan.md

 ## Conclusion

-This comprehensive test plan addresses all major gaps in the current test coverage.
-Implementation should follow the phased approach to ensure critical functionality is tested first, followed by quality assurance and advanced scenarios.
+This comprehensive test plan addresses the remaining gaps in test coverage.
+The Chrome E2E tests are now complete, and Firefox extension tests are implemented.
+The focus should now be on:

+1. **Firefox E2E Tests** - Complete the user workflow testing
+2. **Integration Tests** - Validate component interactions
+3. **Cross-Browser Tests** - Ensure compatibility
+4. **Safari Extension Tests** - Complete cross-platform support

-The estimated total effort is **155-230 hours** across 6 weeks, with the highest priority given to Firefox extension tests and E2E tests that are essential for user workflows.
+The estimated total effort is **120-185 hours** across 6 weeks, with the highest priority given to Firefox E2E tests and integration tests.

 **Next Steps**:
-1. Review and approve this test plan
+1. Review and approve this updated test plan
-2. Set up test infrastructure
+2. Set up test infrastructure for Firefox E2E tests
 3. Begin Phase 1 implementation
 4. Establish CI/CD pipeline
 5. Monitor progress and adjust as needed